GCP Private Service Connect traffic filters

 ..

 If you are using Private Service Connect together with Fleet, and enrolling the Elastic Agent with a Private Service Connect URL, you need to configure Fleet Server to use and propagate the Private Service Connect URL by updating the Fleet Server hosts field in the Fleet settings section of Kibana.
 Otherwise, Elastic Agent will reset to use a default address instead of the Private Service Connect URL.
-The URL needs to follow this pattern: https://<Fleet cluster ID/deployment alias>.fleet.<private zone DNS name>:443.
+The URL needs to follow this pattern: https://<Fleet component ID/deployment alias>.fleet.<private zone DNS name>:443.

 Similarly, the Elasticsearch host needs to be updated to propagate the Private Service Connect URL.
 The Elasticsearch URL needs to follow this pattern: https://<Elasticsearch cluster ID/deployment alias>.es.<private zone DNS name>:443.